CarmeTeam/Carme-Docu/UserDoc/EntryPoints.md

 # *Carme* Entry Points
-In *Carme*, so called *Entry Points* define webservices which are running inside a user container.
+In *Carme*, so called *Entry Points* define web-services which are running inside a user container.
-By design, an *Entry Point* could be any service that comminicates via ``https`` to the outside.
+By design, an *Entry Point* could be any service that communicates via ``https`` to the outside.
 * Advanced users and administrators can add new services inside containers and register them within *Carme*
 * Hence, different images might provide different Entry Points